jiong3/pyjiong/README.md

 ## Usage

 - convert pinyin formats (numbers and tone marks) (tools.py)
+- split pinyin into initial and final sound (tools.py)
 - get only chinese characters from a string (tools.py)
-- read cedict/unihan files (filesupport.py)
+- read cedict/unihan/tatoeba files (filesupport.py)
 - mix/diff two lists (chlist.py), have a look at the example frequencyHSK to see how to sort a list of HSK words in the order of a frequency list

 ## Todo